smagarwal/path_visualizer/README.md

 ## Features

 - **Dijkstra's Algorithm:** Utilizes Dijkstra's Algorithm to find the shortest path between the selected Start and End nodes.
+[Implementation code](/src/App.jsx)
-- **Priority Queue:** Implemented priority queue in Javascript, being used by the algorithm
+- **Priority Queue:** Implemented priority queue in Javascript, being used by the algorithm.
+[Implementation code](/lib/ts_priority_queue.js)
 - **Interactive Grid:** Click to set Start and End nodes, and draw walls to customize the environment.
 - **Visualization:** Watch as the algorithm visualizes its exploration and identifies the shortest path.
 - **Clear Grid:** Start fresh by clearing the grid with the "Reset" button.